 I recommend that you click on that link now, and sign up for the group.
-Don't worry, only I and the TAs can post, so you won't be getting any spam.
+You can decide how you want email notifications to be sent.
+Volume on this list should be extremely low and the group is not public, so you should not get any spam.

-If for whatever reason you don't wish to sign up, that is OK.
-You can still visit the page to read any announcements without signing up.
-But the announcements won't be emailed to you, you will have to remember to visit the page often to read the announcements.
-Remember, you are responsible for any information or announcements posted to this group.
+If for whatever reason you don't wish to receive posts as emails, that is OK.
+You can still visit the page to read any announcements but if the announcements are not emailed to you, you will have to remember to visit the page often to read the announcements.
+Remember, you are responsible for